The-going/evlproject/content/core/user-api/thread/_index.md

 this _fd_ to submit requests for the current thread in other calls from the EVL library which ask for a thread file descriptor.
-This call returns a valid file descriptor referring to the caller on success, or a negated error code if something went wrong:
+This call returns a valid file descriptor referring to the caller on success, otherwise a negated error code if something went wrong:

 -EPERM		The current thread is not attached to the EVL core.